-Continuation of the faculty member's participation in the Gradual Retirement Program during the term of the Program Agreement is contingent upon fully satisfactory service as determined by his or her department, division and college administration.
+Continuation of the faculty member's participation in the Gradual Retirement Program during the term of the Program Agreement is contingent upon fully satisfactory service as determined by their department, division and college administration.

 Payroll - Deferred Pay: A faculty member on a 9-month academic wage appointment is not eligible to defer their pay over 12 months.